anthonydillon/vanilla-brochure-theme/docs/en/utilities/image-position.md

 ## Image position

 Image position is a utility to position an image within a parent container.
 In most cases it would be a strip.
-This only effects medium and large screen sizes.
+This only affects medium and large screen sizes.

 ### Position bottom